shellspec/shellspec/README.md

 ```

 There are many matchers such as string matcher, status matcher, variable matchers and stat matchers.
-The `satisfy` matcher is useful for verification with user-defined function.
+The `satisfy` matcher is useful for verification with user-defined functions.

 Please refer to the [Matchers](docs/references.md#matchers) for more details.